ntfwc/loe-pylauncher/README.md

 On Linux:
 > ./launcher.py

-On any operating system, if you have setup the Python 3 bin directory in your path:
+On Linux or Mac, if you have the Python 3 executable in your path (It is possible the executable for Python 3 may be python instead of python3):
 > python3 launcher.py

+On Windows:
+> launcher.bat

 ## From a file manager
 On Linux, with most file managers, you should be able to double-click launcher.py to run it.

-(A windows batch file is planned, which should make launching from there easier)
+On Windows, double click on launcher.bat

 # Usage
 On first run, the launcher will have you select the game directory.
 It must be the directory that contains loe_Data.
 The main dialog allows you to switch this directory later.
 On later runs, if the game directory is moved or deleted, the launcher will ask for a new game directory.